 In a lot of ways it’s about how context shapes meaning.
 Take for example Salvador Dali’s Lobster Telephone.
 We know and have feelings about telephones.
 We know and have feelings about lobsters.
 Both are fairly mundane (unless you are a kid at a grocery store, then the live lobster tank is the highlight of your day).
 But what happens when you combine them?
 As Anna Claybourne asks in her book Surrealism, “Does it surprise you, scare you, or make you laugh?
 Is it ugly, silly, strange, or beautiful?”.
 This is the invitation to consider new possibilities and to think about things in a new way that surrealism offers.

 But Surrealism, to me, isn’t just about putting random things together to see what happens (if it ever really was).
 Because even in our dreams, there is a logic at work – a sometimes bizarre and alien logic to be sure, but a logic nonetheless.
 So too with Surrealist art.
 There is a certain logic to a herd of elephants with tubas for heads.
 There is a certain logic in business men falling from the sky like rain.
 It’s almost like taking metaphor seriously.
-Not for the sake of reducing metaphor to a base, literal understanding; but to create space to engage with the myriad emotions and implications of an idea in a way that gets our logic, rules, and expectations out of the way, and thus, begins us thinking differently… almost like a renewing of the mind.
+Not for the sake of reducing metaphor to a singular, literal understanding; but to create space to engage with the myriad emotions and implications of an idea in a way that gets our logic, rules, and expectations out of the way, and thus, begins us thinking differently… almost like a renewing of the mind.
 This is where, for me, Surrealism begins to collide with the life and practice of faith.

 Surrealism and Faith